 “If you build it, you may still need Google AdWords.” – Jennifer Mesenbrink

-That’s why media plan for small business marketing is so important and evolving so fast today.
-Consumers today are being bombarded with information, products and services from all directions – how are you going to stand out to them?
+That’s why media planning for small business marketing is so important and evolving so fast today.
+Consumers today are being bombarded with information, products, and services from all directions – how are you going to stand out to them?

 And that’s where your media plan comes in – in making sure that when consumers need something relevant to the products/services you offer, your brand shows up first.